 Spider veins can be treated with lasers, especially on the face, where the veins are too small and too close to the skin’s surface to be effectively collapsed with sclerotherapy.
 Lasers destroy the targeted veins without damaging surrounding tissues.
 Laser treatments are performed on an outpatient basis and usually take from 15 minutes to an hour.
 You may require more than one treatment.
 Cold compresses are recommended to reduce swelling, the treated area may bruise for approximately a week, and discoloration may last for a few weeks.
 In darker skin types, there is the risk of permanent discoloration of the skin, so you should discuss this issue with your nurse or physician during your consultation.
 Although laser treatment does not prevent new veins from forming, it is a very effective treatment that usually produces few, if any, side effects.

-To learn more about cosmetic vein treatments or to determine if you’re a good candidate, schedule a consultation today.
+To learn more about cosmetic vein treatments or to determine if you’re a good candidate, request a consultation today.
 Click on the link below to find a Kaiser Permanente Cosmetic Services center near you.